-Dancers and choreographers whose work is selected for Department of Dance Concerts are required to participate in all technical rehearsals.
-Tech Week includes the Lighting Tech (in which the Lighting Designer works with the choreographer and dancers to light the piece), the Spacing Rehearsal (in which dancers have the opportunity to practice on the venue stage), the Tech Run (in which the entire show is run including lights and sound to ensure smooth technical communication) and the Dress Rehearsal.
+Dancers and choreographers whose work is selected for Department of Dance concerts are required to participate in all technical rehearsals.
+Tech Week includes the lighting tech (in which the lighting designer works with the choreographer and dancers to light the piece), the spacing rehearsal (in which dancers have the opportunity to practice on the venue stage), the tech run (in which the entire show is run including lights and sound to ensure smooth technical communication) and the dress rehearsal.
 Dancers and choreographers must be at all required tech rehearsals-failure to do so may result in the removal of the work from the concert.

 It is important for dancers and choreographers to plan ahead for Tech Week.
 If your piece is chosen for the concert, be prepared to spend at least two or three evenings prior to opening night at Space Place Theater.
 Dancers and choreographers should be mindful that Tech Week rehearsals are as important for the Production Crew as they are for the dancers and choreographers.
+If participating in Tech Week rehearsals results in missing course meetings, please notify your professor(s) well in advance of your Tech Week commitments.
+Absence excuse letters are available upon request from the concert director/organizing faculty member.